2022 POLICY & LEGISLATIVE PRIORITIES

 - Maintain robust Medicare and Medicaid programs, including preservation of behavioral health funding and state Medicaid rates.

-- Support SB 58 – Hospitals’ Community Benefit Reporting which would repeal duplicative regulatory language passed in the final days of Session last year.
-The legislative language would have required non-profit hospitals to report their community benefit to the state to justify exemption from property taxes when there are already robust federal reporting requirements for non-profit health systems
+- Support Hospitals’ Community Benefit Reporting which would repeal duplicative regulatory language.
+The legislative language would have required non-profit hospitals to report their community benefit to the state to justify exemption from property taxes when there are already robust federal reporting requirements for non-profit health systems.

 REGIONAL TRANSIT AND INFRASTRUCTURE SOLUTIONS